5jt/dyalog-cookbook/manuscript/04_packaging.md

 * Currently we allow only one file (or folder) to be specified.
 That's supposed to be the last parameter specified on the command line.
 We'll improve on this later.

-We're now nearly ready to export the first version of our EXE.
+We're now nearly ready to create the first version of our EXE.
+Note that in Dyalog's "File" menu this is called "Export" for some reason.

 1. Double-click the DYAPP in order to create the WS.
-2. From the File menu pick "Export".
+2. From the "File" menu pick "Export".
-3. Pick `Z:\code\v03` as the destination folder.
+3. Pick `Z:\code\v03` as the destination folder [^folder].
 4. From the list "Save as type" pick "Standalone Executable".
 5. Set the "File name" as `MyApp`.
 6. Check the "Runtime application" check box